lueckem/cnvm/README.md

 In this package the simulation loop is just-in-time compiled using `numba`, which makes performance comparable with languages like C++.

 ## Installation
+The CNVM package requires Python 3.9 or 3.10.
-Install the CNVM package from the PyPI repository
+Install from the PyPI repository:
 ```
 pip install cnvm
 ```